 Serratus anterior workouts – With resistance band

-In order to optimize the stability and movement of your shoulder girdle, other movements are also useful.
-It can also be important to strengthen the muscles between your shoulder blades.
+Other movements are also helpful to optimize the stability and movement of your shoulder girdle.
+It can also be essential to strengthen the muscles between your shoulder blades.
 If you need a resistance band for this exercise, I can recommend these: Resistance band*

 Serratus muscle workouts